magshimim-next/cv-next/docs/DESIGN.md

 #### Username

-Each user can set a different username that would be previews instead of the name given from Gmail.
+Each user can set a different username that would be previewed instead of the name given from Gmail.

 #### Work Status

-Each user can set a work status that would be presented to all other users that check his profile.
+Each user can set a work status that would be presented to all other users who check his profile.

 - The status can be empty, open to work, or hiring.